 In 2003 the Integrative Bioinformatics Unit (IBU) emerged from the MAD to perform the bioinformatics research.
-Over the years an increasing effort has been put in the development and optimization of the gene-expression analysis (including sample preparation), as well as innovative ways to use genomics technologies.
+Over the years, an increasing effort has been put in the development and optimization of the gene-expression analysis (including sample preparation), as well as innovative ways to use genomics technologies.
 This resulted in 2012 in the research re-focusing to "RNA Biology & Applied Bioinformatics (RB&AB)" and the founding of a research group with that name.

-Over the years, both the MAD and the associated RB&AB research unit have expanded and work at the frontier of genome-wide molecular-biology technology, research and data analysis.
+Since then, both the MAD and the associated RB&AB research unit have expanded and work at the frontier of genome-wide molecular-biology technology, research and data analysis.
 The combined know-how of a genomics expertise center including bioinformatics support proved to be a successful concept.
 The close collaboration of the MAD Dry-lab & Wet-lab, the RB&AB research unit, and biologists creates a stimulating environment that is beneficial to all clients and partners, today and in the future.